VSS Privacy Notice

 - let you have a copy of the information in an intelligible form.

-To make a request to the VSS for any personal information we may hold you need to put the request in writing addressing it to our Information Officer, or writing to the address provided below.
+To make a request to the VSS for any personal information we may hold you need to put the request in writing addressing it to our Data Protection Officer, at the address provided below:

 If you agree, we will try to deal with your request informally, for example by providing you with the specific information you need over the telephone.

-If we do hold information about you, you can ask us to correct any mistakes by, once again, contacting our Information Officer.
+If we do hold information about you, you can ask us to correct any mistakes by, once again, contacting our Data Protection Officer.